aristonis/laravel-livewire-dataview-docs/docs/en/usage/basic.md

 }
 ```

-* call component on you blade page
+* Call the component on your Blade page

 ```php
  <livewire:dataview.posts-data>